BDI-pathogens/OpenABM-Covid19/documentation/economic_model.md

 Modelling long-term growth is a key area for improvement in future work.
 On the one hand, the long-term growth model itself can be improved considerably, by adopting a more thorough autoregressive approach than assuming fixed growth.
 On the other hand, as mentioned above, a proper modelling of demand as part of the input-output model will provide more realistic long-term dynamics.

 ## Parameters

 As referred to in the model description above, there are a large number of parameters on which the simulation model depends.
 These parameters need to be calibrated carefully for the mode to produce realistic results. **Importantly, the code currently does not provide default values for these parameters.
 Setting parameters is left to the user.** In some places, we may provide *randomized parameters* as a convenience for users when running the code.
 However, the outputs generated based on randomized parameters should *not* be interpreted as economically meaningful, either in qualitative or quantitative terms.

 In some areas the current code does use parameters calibrated on data from the Office for National Statistics.
 This data is used on the basis of the Open Government License v3.0.

+## Directions for Future Work

+As indicated above, several directions for future enhancements of the model present themselves, apart from calibration and parameter tuning.
+First of all, there are a number of iterative enhancements to the model that will be of immediate benefit:

+* Tighter integration with spread model, in particular with regard to mapping of agent participation in networks in the spread model to worker states, number of key workers, etc. in the economic model.
+* Simulation scenarios that drive both the epidemic and the economic interventions in response to events in the simulation.
+* Improvement of runtime performance (i.e. increase of speed of execution and reduction of memory consumption).
+Only very limited effort has been spent so far on optimizing the implementation, and there are many areas that can be improved.
+* There is a wide range of economic variables that are already modelled, but that are currently simply assumed to be constant.
+Examples include imports and exports or government spending as a final use (source of demand).
+Exposing these variables to simulation scenarios and then using these to drive the simulation is a straightforeward extension.

+Going beyond these iterative improvements, there is also a range of major extensions of the model that would be worthwhile:

+* The input model currently uses a piecewise-linear production function.
+Switching the model to the (non-linear) Cobb-Douglas production function would model substitutability of inputs to production more realistically, as it would make small qunatities of substition more cost effective than in the current model, but large substitutions much more expensive.
+This would imply replacing the LP solver with an NLP solver, likely using a different solver library than Scipy (e.g. using Pyomo as a generic solver interface).
+* As mentioned in the section on limitations, the simulator currently uses simplified models of labour and capital markets.
+Replacing these with competitive equilibrium models of labour and captial markets would enhance model fidelity.
+* Switching to such competitive equilibrium models would also enable allowing prices to vary, leading to a simulation of inflation.

+Finally, in the long-run, an uplift of the data pipelines to incorporate granular and timely data and an automation of the calibration process would allow the model to update "live" in response to current events and simulate the effect of interventions in response to those events.

 ## References